k2bd/ghost-api/README.md

 To start the testing DynamoDB instance and run a local development server: `poe local-server`

-Nicely rendered API docs are then available on http://127.0.0.1:8000/redoc
+Nicely rendered API docs are then available on http://127.0.0.1:8000/redoc.

+This also creates the games table so the API is functional for local apps.

+(Note: if the server is terminated with keyboard interrupt then the DynamoDB instance will have to be torn down manually for now)